mgkyk/version-3/README.md

-A system for the mysql-cluster deployment
+A system for the mysql-cluster deployment, having a strong ability to verify